[ Cross-Step Waltz History | Step Descriptions | 138 Variations | Waltz Groups | Music ]

 Waltz Groups

-More than twenty "mostly waltz" groups have sprung up across the U.S. A typical evening of dancing focuses on waltz but usually alternates waltz with swing, salsa and other couple dances.
+More than thirty "mostly waltz" groups have sprung up across the U.S. in the past decade.
+A typical evening of dancing focuses on waltz but usually alternates waltz with swing, salsa and other couple dances.

 The addition of cross-step waltz to the repertoire has helped make mostly-waltz dances popular by providing a second significantly different waltz form to play with, offering a more robust waltz mix than if a single form of waltz is the only one danced all night.